kyma-project/busola/docs/extensibility/display-section.md

 The **details** section defines the display structure for the details page.
 It contains three components, `header`, `body`, and optional `resourceGraph`.
 The first two components are a list of widgets to display in the **header** section and the body of the page respectively.
-The `resourceGraph` section is used to configure the ResourceGraph which shows relationships between various resources.
+The `resourceGraph` component is used to configure the ResourceGraph which shows relationships between various resources.

 ### Header and body parameters